This is a summary of the major video services I provide, in/between Portuguese and English.

 Yet if you want to outsource with me the entire dubbing job so you won't have to worry about it, this is possible, however it will increase costs.

 Sample clips from dubbed videos that I translated into Portuguese:

 I have been translating for subtitling, and subtitling videos since 2004.

 If your company is a video producer, most likely all you'll want is the translation, already broken into subtitles.
 In this case, I'll need to know how many lines, and how many chars max. per line you want in each subtitle.
-I can deliver them in a TXT, DOC, or any of the file formats listed on .
-Some studios request me to do timespotting as well, which I can deliver in these formats.
+If you need a cost estimate, the most practical way is to use the form on this page.
+Some producers also require time-spotting, which I can deliver in any of the formats listed there.

 Video quality here has been significantly degraded to spare bandwidth and load quickly.
 Those on the second row are being pulled directly from YouTube.
 Some people get disapponted from these samples, so they want to see what the real thing looks like.
 To see a screen capture from a DVD that I subtitled, please click here.

 Translation for hybrid video

 Hybrid is a good solution for many videos, typically documentaries having one narrator and many people making their statements.
 In this case, the narrator gets dubbed, and the statemets are subtitled.

 I can undertake complete hybrid video projects, translating for both dubbing (actually VO) and subtitling, outsourcing narration with professionals, and doing the final subtitling and sound mixing, background and incidental music included.